fys4220/fys4220.github.io/fys4220-jbook/part-exercises/exercises_your_first_fpga_project.md

 ## Create a pull request to complete the exercise

 You have now created and programmed your first FPGA design and are ready to merge your solution into the main branch using a pull request.
-Press the _Compare & pull request_ button, write a descriptive text briefly explaining what you have done, add the user _ketilroe_ as reviewer and assignee, and finally press the _Create pull request_ button.
+Press the _Compare & pull request_ button, write a descriptive text briefly explaining what you have done.
+If you want your solution reviewed by the course instructor, add the user _ketilroe_ as both reviewer and assignee, then finally press the _Create pull request_ button.
+If you are content with your solution and don't need it reviewed, create the pull request and complete by merging the pull request yourself.